Restaurant, Hotel and Pub Refurbishments and Tax

 - Standard writing down allowance for other plant – 18%.

 The last item makes it clear why HMRC are so keen to review major items of plant in detail.
 A business which spends £50,000 on new plant can claim all £50,000 as a business expense in that tax year.
-However, if HMRC challenge this and it proves to be capital, the business can claim nothing at all as an expense until the building concerned is sold.
+However, if HMRC challenge this and it proves to be capital, the business can claim at most 3% as an expense until the building concerned is sold.

 The following aspects of buildings are integral features: